 the maximum price the market will bear for a category of good or service, and

 the profit margin necessary to attract and keep investors (which includes the founders money and sweat equity).

 Armed with these, they organize their production to align with those market factors.

-Their temporary good fortune was that, for 25 years, demand for legal service remained strong enough that they had the pricing power to raise their hourly price in response to increased hourly production costs, e.g., when the price of new JDs ratcheted up in the late '90s.
+Their temporary good fortune was that, for 25 years up until the Great Recession, demand for legal service remained strong enough that they had the pricing power to raise their hourly price in response to increased hourly production costs, e.g., when the price of new JDs ratcheted up in the late '90s.
 That's gone now.

 Prices will continue to decline as demand for traditional legal service declines, the number of non-law alternative solutions increases, and as the cost of sales (a brand new expense category for law, who got business essentially for free for so long) becomes significant.
 Then, lawyers will have to embrace a different model.

 A programmer spends 200 hours writing an iPhone app for which he can charge $2.99.
 That's the market price for that type of app in iTunes.

 He figures he could get a programming job for $2000/week, so his "opportunity cost" of production is $10,000 ($5 weeks @ $2000/wk).

 His cost of sales with iTunes is 30% per app, or roughly $1 per download.